TheBlckbird/sandy-factry/README.md

-# The Oil Company
+# Sandy Fact'ry

-The Oil Company is a factory builder for school.
+Sandy Fact'ry is a factory builder developed for a school project.

 ## Task tracking